 9.3 IAB OTA output power

 IAB OTA output power is a TRP requirement, defined for a RIB.
 For IAB-MT and IAB-DU type 1-O, the TRP limits are different for each class.
 IAB-DU type 1-O limits were defined to be the same as for NR BS.
-For local area IAB-MT, due to no minimum required number of transmitters, the rater carrier TRP limits can be scaled from 24 dBm to 33 dBm, depending on the number of active transmitter units.
+For local area IAB-MT, due to no minimum required number of transmitters, the rated carrier TRP limits can be scaled from 24 dBm to 33 dBm, depending on the number of active transmitter units.
 No upper limit for OTA output power is specified for wide area IAB-MT and IAB-DU.

 For IAB-MT and IAB-DU type 2-O no absolute power limits are associated with IAB OTA output power requirements and only accuracy requirement towards to declared value is specified.

-9.4 Void
+9.4 OTA output power dynamics

+For IAB-MT to enable the adjustment UL transmission power to maintain proper link level, it is agreed to define 5dB power dynamaic range for Wide Area IAB-MT without corresponding power control requirement.
+And for Local Area IAB-MT the power dynamic range is agreed as 10dB with relative and aggregated power tolerance defined as stated in 7.3.1.

 <Unchange part skipped>